DataPoint-Armenia/template_repo/README.md

 # template_repo

-Use this template by clicking the green `Template` button above ^
+Use this template by clicking the green `Use this Template` button above ^

 Name your repo in the format `<project_name>_<repo_name>` for example **vortan_spellchecker**.
 This helps keep things organized when you have many repos for one project.